ArminJo/ServoEasing/README.md

 This will print internal information visible in the Arduino *Serial Monitor* which may help finding the reason for it.

 # Revision History
+### Version 2.1.1
+- Fixed bug in detach of first servo.

 ### Version 2.1.0
 - Added support of **Teensy** boards.